luke185/CP3407_MyClean/user_stories/notifications_for_cleaners.md

 2. Add workflow to send an email notification to a provider when a customer pays for a booking with them.
 (06/04/2025)

 ### + DONE

->   V1: Week / Chapter 2
+*Note: We were delayed completing this user story due to some testing issues.
+We needed multiple testers working at the same time to test the functionality completely and adequately.*

-1.
+1. Add workflow to send an email notification to a provider when a client makes or cancels a booking with them.
+(08/04/2025)

-Note: We were delayed completing this user story due to some testing issues.
-We needed multiple testers working at the same time to test the functionality completely and adequately.
+2. Add workflow to send an email notification to a provider when a customer pays for a booking with them.
+(08/04/2025)

 ## UI Design
 >   V1: Week / Chapter 2